JamesLiao714/LicensePlateDetection/README.md

 # Object detection on vehicle registration plates

 ## Prerequisites:
-- pytorch
+- Pytorch
 - CUDA10.1+ CuDNN

 1. Please refer to `project2.ipynb`
-2. You can run the notebook on `jupyter` or `google colab`
+2. Prefer to run the notebook on `jupyter` or `google colab` with Gpu available